openminted/alvis-docker/openminted-components/alvis-br-train/README.md

 * model is the TEST SVM  model produced

-## Run command in command line
+## Run in command-line

-From the folder contained the README run the following command
+From the folder contained the README run the following command.
+You're supposed to have docker installed.
 ```sh
 docker run -i --rm -v $PWD/test-data:/alvisnlp/data -a stderr \
 bibliome/alvis-br-train \